 - Department of Corrections programs that return offenders to the community;

-- sufficient beds as well as support services and mobile crisis units to serve those with long- and short-term mental health or addiction needs;
+- sufficient beds, support services, and mobile crisis units to serve those with long- and short-term mental health or addiction needs;

 - local government recovery of costs incurred in providing services to individuals lodged in state-owned or funded facilities and costs to comply with federal, state, or court-ordered licensing, registration, or testing of those individuals;